Innovating for Improvement: Supporting the workforce

-- Programme to test and develop innovative ideas and approaches to improve health care delivery and/or the way people manage their own health care in the UK.
+- Programme to test and develop innovative ideas and approaches to improve health and social care delivery or the way people manage their own health care in the UK.*

-- Each project team will receive up to £75,000 of funding to support the implementation and measurement of the project.
+- Each team will receive up to £75,000 of funding, over 15 months, to support the implementation and measurement of the project.

-- Descriptor 1: Innovations with no previous history in any context – they are genuinely new or novel
+- Descriptor 1: No previous history in any context – it is genuinely new or novel.

-- Descriptor 2: Innovations transferred into health care from another sector such as another public service body, another industry or non-health related field
+- Descriptor 2: Transferred into the health space from another sector such as another public service body, another industry, academic research or a non-health-related field.

-- Descriptor 3: Innovations transferred into the UK health care sector from health care systems overseas
+- Descriptor 3: Transferred into the UK from an overseas health care system.

-- Descriptor 4: Innovations transferred or adapted from one health care setting to another eg social care to health care
+- Descriptor 4: Transferred or adapted from one health care setting to another: for example, adult care to paediatrics, or social care to health care.